oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

 6. Configure TDE Wallet.

+   Please note down the below requirement in terms of TDE wallet.

    For Oracle Database 12c Release 2 and later, if the source database does not have Transparent Data Encryption (TDE) enabled, then it is mandatory that you configure the TDE wallet before migration begins.
 You need not encrypt the data in the source database; the data is encrypted at target using the wallet setup in the source database.
 The WALLET_TYPE can be AUTOLOGIN (preferred) or PASSWORD based.

    For a multitenant database, ensure that the wallet is open on all PDBs as well as the CDB, and the master key is set for all PDBs and the CDB.

-   Let's check the status of encryption in your source database.
+   Please execute below query to check the status of TDE wallet in source database using connection established in step 1.

    Execute below sql.
      ```text
      <copy>
-     SELECT * FROM v$encryption_wallet;
+     select CON_ID,WALLET_TYPE,STATUS from v$encryption_wallet;
      </copy>
      ```

-     In the source database that you configured in this lab , TDE is not setup and the below query output shows that.
+   You will see that WALLET\_TYPE is **UNKNOWN** and STATUS is **NOT AVAILABLE** which means TDE wallet is configured.

+   Sample query output is shown below.

      ![Image showing TDE status of source database](./images/source-tde-status.png)

-     Follow the below steps to enable TDE.
+   Please follow the below steps to enable TDE.

    a .
 Set **ENCRYPTION\_WALLET\_LOCATION** in the $ORACLE_HOME/network/admin/sqlnet.ora file.